 Udeze launched Maya in 2010, along with two husband-and-wife teams.
-One couple — one an acupuncturist and the other a naturopath — operated the first Maya studio in Fremont years earlier.
+One couple — one a pilates instructor and the other a licensed massage practitioner — operated the first Maya studio in Fremont years earlier.
 They teamed with Udeze and Shannon and Doug Payne to open the Renton branch, although later they exited the partnership to pursue other interests.

 Recently, the Paynes also left the venture to follow a new path.
 “Part of the intrinsic flow of Maya’s business model is to nurture practitioners; they come and go, but always know they are welcome back,” Udeze said.
 “The overarching current here is to support people’s aspirations in the spirit of strengthening the community and creating a healthy social connection.”